Going Abroad: Fall 2022

 Do you still have questions after reading the information?
 Please contact Team Study Abroad of your coordinator Internationalisation!

 In order to determine whether you are allowed to travel, Fontys uses the travel code from the website of the Dutch Ministry of Foreign Affairs.
 The colour code represent as well the safety and health risks as the Corona measures in a country or area.

 Green / yellow = GO: Student are allowed to travel to this country, region or city but are required to fill out a risk analysis form (see your workflow in Mobility Online)

 Orange / red = NO-GO: Students will not get permission from Fontys to travel to this country, region or city.
 Fontys strongly advises you not to travel to this country, region or city.

-The colour code on the day of departure is the final go/no-go for your travels and colour codes are subject to change.
-This means it is best to check the colour code regularly and on the day of your departure.
+The colour code on the day of departure is the final go/nogo for your travels.
+Please be aware Corona measures as quarantaine rules and mandatory testing for any country can be put in place at any time since situations can change very rapidly.
+This means it is best to check the colour code regularly.

 An orange or red travel advice: what does it mean for my travels?